siterig/statamic-mailerlite/CONTRIBUTING.md

 - Proposing new features

 ## We Develop with GitHub & BitBucket
-We host most of our open-source projects on GitHub although some will be on BitBucket (we use BitBucket mostly for our private commercial projects).
+We host most of our open-source and public commercial projects on GitHub although some will be on BitBucket (we use BitBucket mostly for our private commercial projects).

 ## We typically use [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) on our projects
 This means that pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: